slinares03/saai-ic-d6-variables/README.md

 ![example_2](./assets/code_examples/example_2.png)

 Congrats!
-You've just written your first Javascript code.
+You've just written your first JavaScript code.
 As we can see the browser console can be used to display information.
 We can write our Javascript code in `script.js` and it will execute when we refresh the browser.

 [ ] Now write `console.log('hello')`.
 Refresh the page and you should see the word hello underneath start.
-Javascript files execute top to bottom.
+JavaScript files execute top to bottom.

 ![example_3](./assets/code_examples/example_3.png)

 So far everything we have been logging to the console is of the `string` datatype.
 Remember that strings are a sequence of characters representing letters and words.
-In Javascript we use single quotes `''` or double quotes for strings `""`.
+In JavaScript we use single quotes `''` or double quotes for strings `""`.
 Functionally there is no difference between them.

 [ ] Now try to log out the word `animal` but omit the quotes, `console.log(animal)`.
 Refresh the page.
 What happened?
 You got a `referenceError` in that the variable `animal` is not defined.
 The quotes are important in distinguishing between a value and a variable in this case.
 Add quotes around the word `animal` and refresh.